2.2 TYPES OF CONTRACTS AND CONTRACT DEFINITION POLICIES

 Term Contracts at Juniata College are given to Part-time Per Course, Adjunct, and Visiting faculty members, and are limited to the term of employment outlined in the letter of appointment.
 Term Contracts are not tenure track and do not confer upon a faculty member an entitlement to continued employment after the term specified in the letter of appointment expires.

-Term Contracts may also be used with Full-time and Pro-rata ranked faculty in special circumstances as follows: all summer session contracts; for replacements for one semester or year for faculty on leave on a full-time or pro-rata basis; or for short-term curricular needs at the time of appointment, with the approval of the Provost and Vice President for Student Development, in consultation with the Department Chair.
+Term Contracts may also be used with Full-time and Pro-rata ranked faculty in special circumstances as follows: all summer session contracts; for replacements for one semester or year for faculty on leave on a full-time or pro-rata basis; or for short-term curricular needs at the time of appointment, with the approval of the Provost, in consultation with the Department Chair.

 Full-time ranked faculty who at the end of their probationary period have been offered and who have accepted a second three-contract will be said to hold a subsequent three-year contract.
 Faculty employed under subsequent three-year contracts are entitled to a renewal of the three-year contract unless non-renewal occurs for one of the reasons specified in Section 2.2.
 F.